Yale Strom: Plays

 Strom's original stage play, "…from man… to beast… to crawling thing…", was given a fully staged workshop in June 2001 by the Streisand Festival (La Jolla, California).
 His play, "The Education of Hershl Greenshpan" (formerly, "Verdigris") was workshopped by the San Diego Rep, North Coast Rep as well as in New York City, Connecticut and Los Angeles.
 Strom was featured in the May 31, 2004 issue of Time for this play, and the scholarship behind it.
 In collaboration with wife and partner Elizabeth Schwartz and author Ellen Kushner, Strom co-wrote the audio drama, "The Witches of Lublin" (2011), starring Tovah Feldshuh, and featuring Simon Jones, Barbara Rosenblat and Neil Gaiman, among others.
 He also composed the original music for the recording.
 His second radio/audio drama is "Debs in Canton" (2021) directed by Sue Zizza and written by Elizabeth Schwartz and Yale Strom, with music by Strom.
 The drama stars: Phil Proctor, P. J. Ochlan, L. J. Ganser, Robert Fass, Anne Bobby, Doug Shapiro, Micah Gellert, Melinda Peterson and won Six Communicator Awards including best written drama.

 Lectures and teaching

 Strom has lectured extensively throughout the United States, Asia and Europe and taught at the Gallatin School of Individualized Study at NYU for 4 years, where he created the course "Artist-Ethnographer Expeditions".
-Strom was Artist-in-Residence in the Jewish Studies Program at San Diego State University, a position created for him to 2020.
+Strom was Artist-in-Residence in the Jewish Studies Program at San Diego State University, a position created for him from 2006 to 2020.
 Strom was the first klezmer violinist in history to be invited to instruct master classes at both the American String Teachers Association and the Mark O'Connor fiddle camp.
 Currently Strom teaches in the Music Dept. at SDSU and leads Jewish history, cultural and music tours with Ayelet Tours to Europe and North Africa.